PalaashAgrawal/allmond/README.md

 Without going into much details here to keep this README concise, see [here](/.docs/whatMakesThisRepoUnique.md) for more details and design choice justifications.

+## Key Features of this repo

+- Download any HF dataset quickly.
+- Define custom architectures, or download any HF model (for continual pretraining)
+- Automatic setup of Data, Model and Tokenizer using high-level APIs.
+- Easy setup of Distributed Training (single-GPU, DDP, FSDP, CPU Offloading etc.)
+- Automatic checkpointing of Model based on best validation loss.

 ## This Repo's components in a nutshell